Azure/CCOInsights/dashboards/GitHubDashboard-Contributors/GitHubDeploymentGuide.md

     | admin:org | Full control of orgs and teams, read and write org projects |
 - In the [local.settings.json](./src/local.settings.json) file, update the values for the `owner`, `repository`, `resourceGroup` and `storageAccount` with the names you want to configure in your environment.
 Also, make sure that these names match the values in the [deploy.bicep](./infrastructure/deploy.bicep) file for the same resources.

-    > Note: The **owner** and **repository** names correpond to the GitHub organization and repository name from where the information needs to be retrieved.
+    > Note: The **owner** and **repository** names correspond to the GitHub organization and repository name from where the information needs to be retrieved.

 #### Backend Deployment